Overview of Crypto Adoption in Romania

 Image Source:freepik

-On a broader level, awareness of cryptocurrency Adoption in Romania is high.
-In 2022, a survey revealed that 96% of Romanian adults aged 18 to 55 with internet access have at least some familiarity with cryptocurrencies.
+On a broader level, awareness of cryptocurrency adoption in Romania remains high, with recent surveys indicating that over 96% of Romanian adults aged 18 to 55 with internet access have at least some familiarity with cryptocurrencies.

 Legal Status of Crypto Adoption in Romania